Columbus High School (Waterloo, Iowa)

-Columbus High School (CHS), also known as Columbus Catholic High School, is a Catholic high school in Waterloo, Iowa.
-Columbus High School is located in the Roman Catholic Archdiocese of Dubuque and is part of the Cedar Valley Catholic School system.
+Columbus High School (CHS), also known as Columbus Catholic High School, is a Catholic high school in Waterloo, Iowa, United States.
+It is located in the Roman Catholic Archdiocese of Dubuque and is part of the Cedar Valley Catholic School system.

 History

-Columbus High School opened its doors to a class of 406 boys and 431 girls on 31 August 1959, following a three-year fund-raising effort.
+Columbus High School opened with a class of 406 boys and 431 girls on August 31, 1959, following a three-year fund-raising effort.
 The school's primary advocate, Father A.A.
 McAvoy, began directing fundraising efforts in 1956.
 By 1959, McAvoy's efforts had yielded nearly two million dollars in pledges.
-In 1958 the cornerstone was blessed by Archbishop Leo Binz.
+In 1958, the cornerstone was blessed by Archbishop Leo Binz.

 Father John Paar was named principal later that year and served for 10 years.
 In 1968, Father Walter Brunkan, the assistant principal, was promoted to principal and remained in that role for over 20 years.
-In 1991 he was reassigned to St. Mary Catholic Church in Greene, Iowa, and Michael Palmer became the first lay principal.
+In 1991, he was reassigned to St. Mary Catholic Church in Greene, Iowa, and Michael Palmer became the first lay principal.
 Palmer retired in 1999, and assistant principal Todd Dirth became principal, serving from 1999 until December 2003.
 John Carlucci served as the interim principal the remainder of that school year, and Richard Caye served as the principal for the 2004/2005 school year.
 The current principal, Tom Ulses, was appointed in 2005.

 The Columbus High School campus now also includes Blessed Maria Assunta Pallotta Catholic Middle School, serving grades 6 through 8.
 The middle school was established in August 2012, drawing students from Blessed Sacrament, Sacred Heart and St. Edward elementary schools.